Photo by Brandon Bishop 2017

 Theatre includes playing Juliet for the English Shakespeare Company’s Romeo and Juliet, Under Milk Wood and A Little Night Music at the National Theatre, The Sound of Music at West Yorkshire playhouse, working at Harrogate theatre, the Mercury Colchester, Windsor Theatre Royal and many other touring productions.

-Television includes, Sherlock, Midsomer Murders, Casualty, Holby City, Bedtime, Doctors, Belonging, The Bill, Underworld, Mortimer’s Law, Foyle’s War, Eastenders and most recently Cuckoo for BBC 3, Through the Hawthorn – An animation short for likely story and Mike directed by Petros Silvestros winning a crystal bear at The Berlin International film festival 2014.
+Television includes, Sherlock, Midsomer Murders, Casualty, Holby City, Bedtime, Doctors, Belonging, The Bill, Underworld, Mortimer’s Law, Foyle’s War, Eastenders Cuckoo.
+Short films include: Through the Hawthorn – An animation short for likely story and Mike directed by Petros Silvestros winning a crystal bear at The Berlin International film festival 2014 and Corvus.

-Feature films include, Dirty War, To Kill a King and Beautiful People and Time will tell due for release in 2017.
+Feature films include, Dirty War, To Kill a King, Beautiful People and Time will tell which has recently been released at The http://noordelijkfilmfestival.nl/films/time-will-tell/

 For radio she was in Precious Bane and extracts from The Old Curiosity Shop for the BBC.
 She has also filmed many commercials for such companies as Dettol, Vanish, VW, B and Q, Halifax, Natwest and more.

-She also loves art and painting and is inspired by her images in her local area.
+She also loves art and painting and is inspired by images in her local area.
 More on her Art page on this site.
+Louise Breckon – Richards Art